justeattakeaway/ApplePayJSSample/README.md

 To setup the repository to run the sample, perform the steps below:

-  1. Install the latest [.NET Core 3.1 SDK](https://www.microsoft.com/net/download/core), Visual Studio 2019 or Visual Studio Code.
+  1. Install the latest [.NET 5.0 SDK](https://www.microsoft.com/net/download/core), Visual Studio 2019 or Visual Studio Code.
   1. Fork this repository.
   1. Clone the repository from your fork to your local machine: ```git clone https://github.com/{username}/ApplePayJSSample.git```
   1. Restore the Bower, npm and NuGet packages.